 MD shall be resettable at midnight of the last day of a charging period and for part chargeable period demands.
 If a manual reset button is provided then this shall be sealable.

-Where displays are marked with an asterisk the Registrant shall specify which displays are to be enabled.
+Where displays are marked with an asterisk the Registrant(Stage 1) or Supplier (Stage 2) shall specify which displays are to be enabled!

 5.4.2 Facilities